EarthEnable started with a dream to improve health outcomes through simple and affordable solutions.

 Revarnishing is easy and can be done by customers themselves.
 They can simply purchase a bottle of varnish and re-apply according to our floor maintenance manual and as they see fit.
 If customers would rather have one of our trained employees re-apply the varnish, we will send someone over for free during the regular warranty period of six month and for a small fee later down the road (based on the few hours it will take a mason or varnish specialist to work through the application).

-In Mexico, it has been shown that replacing a dirt floor with a concrete floor reduces diarrhea by 49% and parasitic infections by 78%.
+While the health impact of living on dirt floors is a developing area of research, there are multiple studies which cite dirt floor replacement as a possible health intervention with potential for big impact in the developing world.
+In Mexico, it has been shown that replacing a dirt floor with a concrete floor has the potential to reduce diarrhea by 49%, parasitic infections by 78%, and anemia by 81% while leading to a 36-96% improvement in cognitive development among young children.
 (Reference: Cattaneo, Matias D.; Galiano, Sebastian; Gertler, Paul J.; Martinez, Sebastian; Titiunik, Rocio.
 Housing, health, and happiness.
 In American Economic Journal: Economic Policy 2009, 1:1, 75–105.)

 To show the positive impact from using earthen floors as opposed to cement-based floors, we are in the process of completing a health impact evaluation that compares the health of our customers before and after receiving the floors to similar control households in geographic areas where we have not yet scaled.
-By creating a hard and impermeable barrier between the bacteria and bugs in the floor and the humans that live on top of it, we eliminate dust and bugs from the floor, which will support healthy living conditions.
+By creating a hard and impermeable barrier between the bacteria and bugs in the floor and the humans that live on top of it, we eliminate dust, bugs, and other harmful human pathogens from the home environment to support clean, hygienic, and healthy living conditions.

 Second, Rwanda is the second most densely populated country in Africa, so distributing our floors to lots of people quickly was relatively easy.
 Rwanda has also been a great place to figure out our logistical efficiency to be able to serve communities that are more spread out.